-A digital executor's job depends on what you want your digital executor to do with your digital property after your death.
+A Digital Executor's job depends on what you want done with your digital property after your death.
 These tasks can include:

 - Archiving personal files, photos, videos, and other content you've created